Blursoft - Working Capital Solutions USA logo

 • Operates as a marketplace rather than direct lender, creating opacity around actual rates, terms, and lender identities

-• Website lacks transparency on APRs, fees, or typical cost comparisons; uses vague language like 'low and competitive rates'
+• Website lacks transparency on APRs, fees, or typical cost comparisons; uses vague language like 'low and rate claims to verify'

 • Merchant cash advances and short-term business loans are typically more expensive than traditional bank loans; cost risks not clearly disclosed